Liam Lawson

 Career analysis

-Liam Lawson is an extremely interesting prospect, as it’s difficult to project his exact level.
+Liam Lawson previously looked like an extremely interesting prospect.
+For a long time, it was difficult to project his exact level.
 He never looked like a top-class driver in the classic junior series (F2, F3) but did show occasional highs with his racepace and aggressiveness in wheel-to-wheel battles.

 However, in other racing series, he was much more impressive.
 While driving in F2 in 2021, he was also taking part in DTM, finishing second in that championship as a rookie – and ahead of Alex Albon, by the way.